pallets/flask/docs/unicode.rst

 So the rule of thumb: if you are not dealing with binary data, work with Unicode.
 What does working with Unicode in Python 2.x mean?

--   as long as you are using ASCII charpoints only (basically numbers, some special characters of latin letters without umlauts or anything fancy) you can use regular string literals (``'Hello World'``).
+-   as long as you are using ASCII code points only (basically numbers, some special characters of Latin letters without umlauts or anything fancy) you can use regular string literals (``'Hello World'``).
 -   if you need anything else than ASCII in a string you have to mark this string as Unicode string by prefixing it with a lowercase `u`.